CO-HABITING THE MEDITERRANEAN WORLD:

 Organized in collaboration with international experts, this event will focus particularly on the evolution of conflicts, alliances, commercial and cultural exchanges, as well as the diplomatic and economic networks that, despite geopolitical tensions, facilitated the creation of spaces for interaction and cohabitation in the Mediterranean world.

-Tuesday, March 18 (closed to the public)
+Tuesday, March 18 (open to the public upon registration)

 Wednesday, March 19 (open to the public upon registration)